ameybarapatre/VPL/README.md

 The auctioneer can choose pools and change the player up for auction .

-Auctioneer can start aur pause bidding using the options provided.
+Auctioneer can start or pause bidding using the options provided.

 Alerts are displayed showing to whom the player is sold.